uhaldar/NCAA-Prediction/README.md

 * Keyurkumar Hansoti (khansoti@uncc.edu)
 * Urma Haldar  (uhaldar@uncc.edu)

+## Introduction
+Every year college basketball fans participate in March Madness.
+They enter office pools or bet on the outcome of the 63 games that constitute the National Collegiate Athletic
+Association’s (NCAA) basketball championship tournament.
+One web site indicated that billions of dollars are bet on the outcomes of games during this tournament.
+Moreover, Google
+Scholar found over 18,000 references to the term “March Madness Betting”.
+Not all of these references are relevant to economics, but at least some include optimal betting strategies, e.g.
+Metrick, 1995; Kaplan and Garstka, 2001; Clair and Letscher, (2007).
+So it is no surprise that there has been interest in methods for forecasting the outcomes of these games.

 ## Overview
 * The Project aims to predict basketball game outcomes using data analysis tools such Hadoop, BigQyery, PySpark.